Forever in the rafters. Right next to Kobe.

-For the 19th straight year, here is my annual run down of how I spent my year 2021.
+For the 20th straight year — and perhaps the last time I publicly post my annual review — here is my annual run down of how I spent my year 2022.

 I've always admired his passion, drive, and hustle.
 It's been a long, winding road for him, but after 14 years of ups and downs, he finally hit the astonishing one million subscriber mark!